srampinogroup/srampinogroup.github.io/python.md

 program to continue with the value I returned?
 Can the program actually do the computation when the returned value is `np.empty(3,3), float('NaN')`?
 If not, then it should not be a warning, and nothing should be returned.
-If is does makes sense (like, the computation is only partially converged but the program can continue by doing a bad approximation) and can be desirable during tests for example, then we do a warning.
+If it *does* makes sense (like, the computation is only partially converged but the program can continue by doing a bad approximation) and can be desirable during tests for example, then we do a warning.